 - Average Colorado premium: $181

 When choosing a new plan, people tend to select the cheapest of the highly rated insurers.
 However, those who already have coverage may not be quick to switch to another company just to save a few dollars if they are already satisfied with their benefits and service.
-Finding the right supplement in any local area may also consist of researching a company’s reputation for paying claims and handling customer service issues.
+Finding the right Medicare supplement plan in any local area may also consist of researching a company’s reputation for paying claims and handling customer service issues.

-How Does Health Reform Change Medicare Plans?
+How Does Healthcare Reform Change Medigap Plans in 2018?

 Many beneficiaries have concerns over the way that health reform may change Medicare.
 Health reform does impact Medicare, but many of these changes will not be that obvious to beneficiaries.

-First, Medicare health insurance plans are not on the new state or federal health insurance marketplaces.
+First, Medicare supplement insurance plans are not in the new state or federal health insurance marketplaces.
 In fact, it is illegal for an agent to try to knowingly enroll a Medicare beneficiary in a marketplace plan.
 This means that beneficiaries will continue to enroll in their insurance policies through an agent or an insurance company in the way they have before.
 Private marketplace plans are mostly for people who do not have other affordable health insurance, so they are not open to people who already have Medicare.